Jacobian-Aware Posterior Sampling for Inverse Problems: Experimental Results

 \section{Experimental Results}

 \paragraph{Tasks and datasets.} We test our method on the CelebA-HQ and ImageNet-256 validation sets, with backbone denoisers trained by ~\cite{lugmayr2022repaint} and ~\cite{dhariwal2021diffusion}, respectively.
-Our evaluation is performed by conducting several key image restoration tasks, used also in previous works \citep{kawar2022denoising,zhu2023denoising}: (i) \emph{Super-resolution $\times 4$} with a bicubic downsampling kernel, in both noiseless and noisy settings; (ii) \emph{Gaussian deblurring} with a $5{\times}5$ Gaussian kernel (standard deviation $10$); and (iii) \emph{Motion deblurring} with randomized $61{\times}61$ kernels of intensity $0.5$, generated using the public implementation.\footnote{\url{https://github.com/LeviBorodenko/motionblur}} Unless noted otherwise, we add zero-mean i.i.d.\ Gaussian noise with $\sigma_y=0.05$, conventionally expressed in $[0,1]$ intensity units.
-Since we normalize images to the range $[-1,1]$, we accordingly multiply the noise level by a factor of two.
+Our evaluation is performed by conducting several key image restoration tasks, used also in previous works: (i) \emph{Super-resolution $\times 4$} with a bicubic downsampling kernel; (ii) \emph{Gaussian deblurring} with a $5{\times}5$ Gaussian kernel (standard deviation $10$); (iii) \emph{Motion deblurring} with randomized $61{\times}61$ kernels of intensity $0.5$, generated using the public implementation\footnote{\url{https://github.com/LeviBorodenko/motionblur}}; (iv) \emph{Inpainting}, with masks of both a $128\times128$ box, or 90\% random pixels (Box/Random Inpainting, respectively).
+Unless noted otherwise, we add zero-mean i.i.d.\ Gaussian noise with $\sigma_y=0.05$, conventionally expressed in $[0,1]$ intensity units.
+Since we normalize images to the range $[-1,1]$, we accordingly multiply the noise level by a factor of 2.

-\paragraph{Baselines.} We compare against DDRM~\citep{kawar2022denoising}, DDNM~\citep{wang2022zero}, DPS~\citep{chung2022diffusion}, DiffPIR~\citep{zhu2023denoising}, DDPG~\citep{garber2024image}, $\Pi$GDM~\citep{song2023pseudoinverse}, and DSG~\citep{yang2024guidance}.
-All evaluations use the same datasets, seeds, and implementations of the measurement operators.
-We report PSNR and LPIPS (distortion and perceptual quality), averaged over 1K samples per dataset; for LPIPS, we use the AlexNet variant.
-To fully assess our step-size strategy (AdaPS), we report results when AdaPS computes the likelihood score using either $\Pi$GDM or DPS (i.e., different choices for $g_t$).